Vluuks/AndroidPractice/Week 3/Content.md

 ### From list to layout
 In Android, you often want to display your lists of data in an appropriate way.
 Imagine a restaurant's menu, a list of contacts, a playlist in a video app...
 There are countless applications for lists that require some layout to display them in.

 This is where the `Adapter` class comes into play.
-Its prime functionality is that it can take in a list of data, either an array or `ArrayList` and usually some kind of layout definition, it then combines these two to generate the appropriate layout for each element in the list.

 Because the Android API `Adapter` class can be overwhelming at first glance, we have created a plain Java adapter that kind of does the same thing, but takes it down to the basics.
+Its prime functionality is that it can take in a list of data, either a regular array or an `ArrayList` and usually some kind of layout definition.

+It then combines these two to generate the appropriate layout for each element in the list.
+This layout is then shown in a container of some sort.
+In this example we just use the terminal, but we have still constructed a container class to represent the idea of a container.

+The adapter class can be instantiated using the constructor, which creates the `ArrayAdapter` object.
+In this example, we created an adapter that can create a (very simple) graphical representation of `Student` objects, but many kinds of adapters are of course possible!

         class ArrayAdapter {